 Raw eggs (and cooked ones, too) - The most obvious problem here is salmonella, but Raw diet enthusiasts tout the power of a raw egg in your dog’s diet.
 While the white contains the Avidin enzyme, which inhibits the absorption of vitamin B (Biotin), the yolk contains more than enough Biotin to even out the enzyme.
 So, when fed raw and whole, or cooked and whole, eggs are an excellent source of protein and a host of vitamins for your pup.

 Fruits – Not including the fruits listed above, dogs can safely enjoy bananas, apple slices, strawberries, blueberries and watermelon.
-The seeds should be removed from these fruits or in the case of watermelon it should be a seedless melon as most fruit seeds contain arsenic which is poisonous.
+The seeds should be removed from these fruits or in the case of watermelon it should be a seedless melon as most fruit seeds contain a trace amount of arsenic which is poisonous (it’s a small amount but why risk it?).
 Fresh fruits are a great treat to assist in training your dog and can also provide your dog with a great way to cool down on a hot summer day!